pat/json_template_benchmarking/README.md

 ## Licence

-Copyright (c) 2016, Drumknott is developed and maintained by Pat Allan, and is released under the open MIT Licence.
+Copyright (c) 2016.
+Developed and maintained by Pat Allan, and released under the open MIT Licence.
 It was strongly influenced by the work of [Kirill Platonov](https://kirillplatonov.com/2014/11/04/active_model_serializer_vs_jbuilder/) - I've just neatened things up, updated gem versions and added more libraries in.